saskasandholm/this-or-that-frame/DIRECTORY_STRUCTURE.md

 # Directory Structure

-This document outlines the complete directory structure of the This-or-That Frame project, explaining the purpose of each file and directory, and identifying any duplicates that need to be addressed.
+This document outlines the complete directory structure of the This-or-That Frame project, explaining the purpose of each file and directory.

 ## Overview

-The project currently has two implementations mixed together:

-1. The main project at `/Users/saskasandholm/frame`
-2. A nested project at `/Users/saskasandholm/frame/this-or-that-frame`

-This has led to confusion and duplication.
-Below is a detailed analysis of the current structure with recommendations for cleanup.
+The project is a Next.js application that implements a Farcaster Frame for "This or That" binary choice voting.

 ## Root Directory

-- `.env` - Environment variables for the primary project, includes database connection
+- `.env` - Environment variables for the project, includes database connection
 - `.env.example` - Example environment file with documentation
 - `.git/` - Git repository information
 - `.gitignore` - Specifies intentionally untracked files